Skip to main content

 The Publish modal shows when your page was last published (e.g., “Published 2 hours ago”) so you can tell whether your live page is up to date with your latest builder changes.

-Do not delete or rename the Shopify theme sections manually in the Shopify theme editor unless you know what you are doing.
-EcomWize tracks section IDs to map updates correctly.
+Do not delete or rename sections manually in the Shopify theme editor unless you know what you are doing.
 Manual changes in Shopify can cause conflicts during re-publishing.